 The Antietam National Battlefield Memorial Illumination is held each December in honor of the soldiers who fell during the Battle of Antietam during the Civil War.
 The annual event is presented at the beginning of the holiday season to remind visitors of the sacrifices made by members of the military and their families.

-At twilight, 23,110 luminaries are lit, one for each soldier who was killed, wounded, or went missing during the bloodiest one day battle in American history.
-The free, 5-mile driving tour offered to visitors is the largest memorial illumination in not only the United States but in all of North America as well.
+At twilight, 23,000 luminaries are lit, one for each soldier killed, wounded, or went missing during the bloodiest one day battle in American history.
+The free, 5-mile driving tour is the largest memorial illumination in not only the United States but in all of North America as well.